ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 - (these points are somewhat random at the moment)

 # Acknowledgements
-KFJ and KO were partially supported for this work under NOAA grant 423 NA10OAR4320148.

 We thank Ian Taylor, André Punt, and Richard Methot for helpful discussions during the development of ss3sim.
 KFJ and KO were partially supported by NOAA grant 423 NA10OAR4320148.
 SCA was supported by Fulbright Canada, NSERC, and a Garfield Weston Foundation/B.C.
 Packers Ltd. Graduate Fellowship in Marine Sciences.